Sometimes it’s healthy to let go of other people’s opinions, and to operate with your own intuition and wisdom as your guide.

-14. Choosing to be positive through your challenges.
+14. Choose to be positive through your challenges.

 Positivity does not mean ignoring the negativity around you, it means overcoming the negativity within you.
 There is a big difference between the two.
 The peace, happiness, and effectiveness of your life greatly depends on the quality of your thoughts.

-Of course, not every day will be good, but there will be something good about every day.
+Of course not every day will be good, but there will be something good about every day.
 Do your best to notice it.
 None of us know the exact paths we will travel or the trials that will come our way.
 The secret is to find some goodness on the daily journey.
 Making the best of each step you take is the smartest choice.
 Your positivity will gradually help you realize that many of the inconvenient things that happen in your life are on the same path to the best possible things that could ever happen to you.
-(Note: Angel and I discuss this in more detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Note: Marc and I discuss this in more detail in the Adversity chapter of “1,000 Little Things Happy, Successful People Do Differently”.)

 They say a person needs just three things to be truly happy in this world: someone to love, something to do, and something to hope for.
 I couldn’t agree more.
 We all do a lot of talking about the importance of the first two, but don’t forget to nurture your hope too.
 And remember, hope isn’t the belief that life will always give you what you want; it’s the belief that life will gradually reveal what’s right for you.

-16. Choosing to feel completely justified already, without anyone else’s approval.
+16. Choose to feel completely justified already (without anyone else’s approval).